27 Customer Service Statistics for 2025 | SlickText Infographic

 You can even set up an automated workflow that sends customers to specific help articles for common, easy-to-fix problems.
 Automating your customer service texts can save you time and money, and you can send people directly to a representative if their question isn’t answered.

-Personalize the Experience
+Personalize the Customer Experience

-The last thing you want to do is make your customers feel like just another ticket to get through.
+The last thing you want to do is make your customers feel like just another ticket to process.
 Even if you’re automating your customer service, you can still include personal information to make them feel heard and valued.
 Using merge tags, you can insert customer data that you’ve collected — like names, locations, and order dates — into your messages.

-Take it a step further with segmentation, which allows you to sort your subscribers into groups based on criteria like zip codes, order values, preferred products, and more.
+Take it a step further with segmentation, which allows you to sort your subscribers into groups based on criteria like zip codes, order value, preferred products, and more.
 If you have product updates, recalls, or anything in between, you can sort which customers the information is relevant to, and send text blasts to only them.
 You can even send text promotions to customers based on this info!

 Request Feedback